Dissipative Genesis of the Inflationary Universe: Acknowledgments

 \section{Acknowledgments}

 Our analyses on the \CosmoLattice{} outputs were helped by the Mathematica notebook created by Francisco Torrenti that is available on \href{https://cosmolattice.net/}{the \CosmoLattice{} website}.
 T.T.~thanks the Yukawa Institute for Theoretical Physics (YITP) at Kyoto University.
 He thanks participants for discussions during the YITP workshop YITP-W-22-11 on ``Progress in Particle Physics 2022''.
 He also thanks participants of the workshop ``100+7 GR \& Beyond: Inflation'' for discussions.
-This work was supported by IBS under the project code, IBS-R018-D1, JSPS Core-to-Core Program (grant number: JPJSCCA20200002) (F.T.), JSPS KAKENHI Grant Numbers 22KJ1782 (H.M.), 23K13100 (H.M.), 20H01894 (F.T.), 20H05851 (F.T.).
+This work was supported by IBS under the project code, IBS-R018-D1, JSPS Core-to-Core Program (Grant No.~JPJSCCA20200002) (F.T.), JSPS KAKENHI Grants No.~22KJ1782 (H.M.), No.~23K13100 (H.M.), No.~20H01894 (F.T.), and No.~20H05851 (F.T.).
 This article is based upon work from COST Action COSMIC WISPers CA21106, supported by COST (European Cooperation in Science and Technology).